Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 * **Leverages existing PSTN infrastructure**: The mechanism uses existing numbering plans and routing databases to direct calls without requiring additional infrastructure.

-* **Strong anti-spoofing protection**: A successful vouch proves that the asserted Caller-ID is controlled by the legitimate owner, because only the real owner can generate the correct challenge-response sequence.
+* **Strong anti-spoofing protection**: A successful vouch provides strong evidence that the asserted Caller-ID is controlled by the legitimate owner, because only the real owner can generate the correct challenge-response sequence.
 Spoofed calls are typically rejected early, often resulting in failure responses such as 404 Not Found.

 * **Visibility into spoofing activity**: Telephone number owners gain direct insight into how often (and from where) their numbers are being spoofed worldwide through logged vetting attempts.